chricken/chfiledb/Readme.md

 - **name**: Defines the name of the database to be connected to.
 This parameter is *required*, so no default provided.
 - **autoCreate**: Controls whether the database should be created automatically if it does not exist.
 Defaults to *true*.
 - **debug**: Gives additional outputs in case of an error.
 Defaults to *false*

+Returning Object contains
+- **connection**: Object to work with the created database immediately.

 ```
 chFileDB.connect({